The 4th Annual

 SEE YOU FRIDAY THE 13th

 The Bordertown Biker Bash is an Annual Motorcycle celebration hosted in Amherst, Nova Scotia to help increase motorcycle awareness and bring communities together.
-This is a weekend-long event filled with rides, activities, and entertainment that is being held July 21, 22, and 23, 2017.
+This is a weekend-long event filled with rides, activities, and entertainment that is being held this July 13th-15th 2018

 We want to give you an explanation as to why the skull and hands are so prevalent within the biking community.